logpai/logparser/README.md

 <p align="center"><a href="https://arxiv.org/abs/1811.03509"><img src="./docs/img/parsers.png" width="768"></a></p>

+<details>
+ <summary>:point_down: Check the detailed bechmarking result table (click to expand)</summary>

-Note: You may have noticed that some of the above accuracy numbers are lower than what have been reported by previous studies (e.g., LogMine).
+In the table, accuracy values above 0.9 are marked in bold, and the best accuracy results achieved are marked with \*.
+Some of the accuracy values may be lower than what have been reported by previous studies (e.g., Drain, LogMine).
 The reasons are two-fold: 1) We use a more rigorous accuracy metric which rejects events that are only partially matched.
 2)  For fairness of comparison, we apply only a few preprocessing regular expressions (e.g., IP or number replacement) to each log parser.
 Adding more preprocessing rules can boost parsing accuracy, but meanwhile requires more manual effort.

-<details>
- <summary>:point_down: Check the detailed bechmarking result table (click to expand)</summary>

- Note that accuracy values above 0.9 are marked in bold, and the best accuracy results achieved are marked with \*.

  <p align="center"><a href="https://arxiv.org/abs/1811.03509"><img src="./docs/img/accuracy.png" width="908"></a></p>